-- Students may receive Graduate School funding to attend conferences or workshops once per academic year (see General Guidelines).
-The start date of the intended conference or workshop travel should be ON or AFTER the first day of each academic year. - A Business Travel Form must be submitted at least THREE months prior to the departure date of the conference or workshop travel, even if an acceptance notice has not yet been received. - Application documents, materials and information: - Business Travel Form (under "Application: Conference & Workshop Travel") - Conference or workshop information (website, etc.) - Invitation letter or acceptance letter from the conference or workshop organizer.
-This is not required at the time of submission, but the student should provide the letter to the Graduate School via email (gs-travel@oist.jp) as soon as it is received.
-Flight tickets should be purchased only AFTER receipt of the letter has been confirmed by the Graduate School. - Additional documents and materials may be required as necessary.
+- Students may receive Graduate School funding to attend a conference or a workshop once per academic year (see General Guidelines).
+The start date of the intended conference or workshop travel should be ON or AFTER the first day of each academic year. - A Business Travel Form must be submitted at least THREE months prior to the departure date of the conference or workshop travel, even if an acceptance notice has not yet been received.
+No applications after the deadline will be accepted.
+This does not prevent the application from being processed by a Research Unit.
+The Research Unit may continue to proceed with the application at their own expense if the Unit agrees.
+If the Unit consults the Graduate School at least ONE month prior to the departure and students successfully go to and come back from their travel, the cost may be paid by the Graduate School. - Your application will be rejected if the following documents are not submitted at least ONE month prior to the departure date of the conference or workshop travel:: - Conference or workshop information (website, etc.) - Invitation letter or acceptance letter from the conference or workshop organizer. - Additional documents and materials (including visas) may be required as necessary. - You need to estimate enough time to apply and receive appropriate visas for your travel.